danigallegdup/streamline-daq/README.md

 ## Overview

 **Streamline-DAQ** is a distributed system designed for real-time data acquisition, processing, and monitoring.
 It enables efficient ingestion and analysis of high-frequency data streams from multiple sources, making it ideal for applications in scientific experiments, IoT systems, and high-performance environments.
-The project demonstrates expertise in distributed systems, real-time data processing, and monitoring for scalable, fault-tolerant operations.
+This was created to expand my expertise in distributed systems, real-time data processing, and monitoring for scalable, fault-tolerant operations.

 ## Features